 Work remotely means any mode of operation for companies in which an employee does not work at the organization’s primary place of business.

-However, remote work doesn’t suit all employees, and many individuals find it difficult to juggle home and work life.
-Many workers find this leads to higher stress levels, anxiety, and feelings of loneliness.
+However, remote work, even for entrepreneurs who work from home, doesn’t suit everyone and many individuals find it difficult to juggle home and work life.
+Many workers find this leads to higher stress levels, anxiety, and feelings of loneliness”

 Fortunately, there are various techniques you can use to protect your mental health when working from home.
 Here are seven ways to care for your mental well-being and remain a productive remote employee.